 Blog traffic is important to Google’s PageRank, but worthless to a business if the blog doesn’t convert, right?
 Then we need to create a clear path to the CTA.
 Even if your blog is getting a lot of traffic, it doesn’t mean users are consuming the content in its entirety.
 This becomes an issue if your CTA button is at the bottom of the page.
 At Firestarter SEO, we use the Crazyegg heatmap to find out what actions users are taking once they are on the page.
 With this tool, you can decipher where on the page users are spending the bulk of their time and adjust your CTA accordingly.
 This article by Hubspot covers some different types of CTAs you might want to try out.
 A slide-in CTA could be the key difference between someone exiting your site or handing over their information.

 Just as important as the flow of your page to your CTA, is the wording.
 Even if you’ve done everything else right, if the CTA doesn’t motivate users to click the button you won’t see conversions.
 While “Buy Now!” or “Submit a Request” might seem like good descriptive options of the action you want users to take, they also infer the user will have to give up time, money, or information.
 Try to use words that focus on the personalized benefit of the action they are taking like “Get My Free Download” or “Receive My Proposal”.
 Your CTA should also tell the user exactly what is going to happen when they click the button.

 Don’t be afraid to A/B test your site with different versions of CTAs.
 The best wording, position, and style of CTA will be different for everyone.
-Click here to get your website analyzed by the Firestarter SEO team and ensure you are getting the most out of blog conversions.
+Reach out to the Firestarter SEO team and ensure you are getting the most out of blog conversions.